ogckw/Cleaning-Data-Course-Project/CodeBook.md

 subject:  Each person's code(1-30)

-The set of variables have completed to calculate the averages of mean and standard deviation average.
+The set of variables have completed to calculate the averages of mean and standard deviation.
 (if you have already read "readme.md" and downloaded the link file from internet ,

 the file in zip "features_info.txt" will indicate the following variable names mean.